chamilad/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/4_failure_injection_ec2.md

 ### 4.4 EC2 failure injection - conclusion

 By deploying multiple servers and using Elastic Load Balancing, the workload can suffer the loss of a server but experience no availability disruption.
 This is because user traffic is automatically routed to the healthy servers and Amazon Auto Scaling ensures unhealthy hosts are removed and replaced with healthy ones to maintain high availability.

+Our **hypothesis** is confirmed:
+> Hypothesis: If one EC2 instance dies, then availability will not be impacted

 {{< prev_next_button link_prev_url="../3_failure_injection_prep" link_next_url="../5_failure_injection_rds/" />}}